File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 which IQ

-- A person's IQ potential is at a substantial rate statistically
+- A person's IQ potential (genotypic IQ) is at a substantial

-- A person's IQ at any age is at a substantial rate statistically
+- A person's phenotypic IQ at any age is determined by the amount and

-There is no exclusive winner in the nature-nurture battle:
+Hence there is no exclusive winner in the nature-nurture battle, while

 These findings have been known since around 1970 in academic circles but the society still has not yet fully accepted the consequences.